A Nightmare on Elm Street is a 1984 US horror film by Wes Craven.

 5s : Tina's corpse hitting the bed, and the resultant large splash of blood all over her boyfriend Rod

 8s : A geyser of blood spurting up from Glen's bed and hitting the ceiling.

 Thanks to Dave:

 I recently watched the 2 disc box set of A Nightmare on Elm Street which they say is cut to the death of the girl Tina via a blood splash as she hits the bed.
 The scene plays out on R2 Turkish release.
-When Tina hits the bed we see the blood
+When Tina hits the bed we see the

-in this Turkish release
+also intact in this Turkish release

 A Nightmare on Elm Street Part 2 is a 1985 US horror film by Jack Sholder.